George Petersen (historian): Early life and family

-Petersen was born in Mauriceville West, Wairarapa, New Zealand in 1900, son of Danish immigrants Jens Peter and Anna Katrina (nee Nielsen) Petersen.
+Petersen was born in Mauriceville West, Wairarapa, New Zealand in 1900, son of Danish immigrants Jens Peter and Anna Katrina (née Nielsen) Petersen.

-At age 17, Jens Peter arrived at Napier on 24 August 1875 on an assisted immigrant on the sailing ship, Friedeburg, as part of PM Sir Julius Vogel's 1870 Public Works and Immigration Scheme to attract Scandinavian settlers to the Mānawatu and Wairarapa build the railway, establish farms and to fell the 70 Mile Bush, between Masterton and Napier.
+At age 17, Jens Peter arrived at Napier on 24 August 1875 on an assisted immigrant on the sailing ship, Friedeburg, as part of PM Sir Julius Vogel's 1870 Public Works and Immigration Scheme to attract Scandinavian settlers to the Manawatu and Wairarapa build the railway, establish farms and to fell the 70 Mile Bush, between Masterton and Napier.
 Many of the Danes who settled in the Wairarapa were veteran of the Prusso-Danish War of 1864 or refugees from Slesvig.
-Living amongst these early Scandinavian settlers and listening to their many tales sparked George’s life-long interest in history.
+Living amongst these early Scandinavian settlers and listening to their many tales sparked George's life-long interest in history.

 He received his education at Mauriceville West School and Masterton District High School.
 During school, Petersen had boarded with the Cairns family.
 He trained as a barrister and solicitor under Edward Orr Hurley and was admitted in 1924, then moving to live in Palmerston North.

 Petersen married his former Mauriceville West classmate Elizabeth "Stella" Osberta Cairns on 27 December 1926, and they had a daughter, Phyllis Potter born in 1927 and twins George Bouet Petersen and Wendy Cutfield born in 1933.

 Stella, a school teacher, died in 1963.
 Following her death, George married her sister, Coyla Samuella May Foote on 4 September 1965.
 Coyla, also a school teacher, died in 1974.